rob550-docs/rob550-docs.github.io/docs/student-guide/mbot-system-setup.md

     ```

 ### 4. VSCode Remote - SSH extension
+In this step, we are going to establish remote access using VSCode on your laptop to connect to the Jetson remotely.
+After completing this step, we can download and modify files on the Jetson.

 1. Get your Jetson's IP address
     - Open a terminal on Jetson and run `ifconfig wlan0`, record your ip address, you will need it later